galaxyproject/training-material/topics/single-cell/tutorials/spatial_Vizgen_squidpy/tutorial.md

 questions:
 - How can I assess my dataset quality?
-- How do I pick thresholds and parameters in my analysis?
+- How do I choose appropriate filtering thresholds and analysis parameters for MERFISH data?
-- How do I generate and annotate cell clusters?
+- How do I generate spatially informed cell clusters and annotate them using gene expression, spatial location, and tissue structure?
+- How do I build and evaluate a neighborhood graph to understand spatial relationships between cells?

 objectives:
-- Interpret quality control plots to inform parameter-decision making
+- Interpret spatial and non-spatial quality control plots (e.g., transcript counts, cell size, mitochondrial content, spatial density maps) to guide parameter selection and filtering decisions.

-- Repeat analysis from matrix to clustering
+- Repeat analysis steps—from matrix preprocessing to neighborhood graph construction and clustering—while adjusting parameters as needed.

-- Identify decision-making points
-- Appraise data outputs and make informed decisions
-- Explain why single cell analysis is an iterative (i.e. the first plots you generate are not final, but rather you go back and re-analyse your data repeatedly) process
+- Identify decision points where choices about filtering, normalization, spatial smoothing, neighborhood graph building, or clustering affect biological interpretation.

+- Evaluate clustering outputs, spatial embeddings, segmentations, and neighborhood-based statistics to make informed, data-driven decisions.

+- Explain why spatial single-cell analysis is iterative: early plots, spatial maps, and neighborhood graphs often reveal segmentation errors, background cells, or parameter issues that require revisiting and refining the analysis.

 time_estimation: 3H

 key_points:
-- Single-cell data is huge.
-To analyse single-cell data, you must reduce its many dimensions (cells x genes) via numerous methods
+- Spatial transcriptomics data is extremely high-dimensional.
+To analyze MERFISH single-cell data, we must reduce its complexity—thousands of cells across hundreds of genes—using dimensionality-reduction, neighborhood graph construction, and clustering methods.

-- Analysis is more subjective than we think.
-We need both prior, biological knowledge of the samples as well as many iterations of analysis, in order to derive novel, real biological insights
+- Analysis is more subjective than it appears.
+Extracting meaningful biological insight requires both prior knowledge of the tissue and iterative refinement of filtering thresholds, spatial parameters, and clustering decisions.
+Multiple rounds of exploration are essential to distinguish true biological structure from technical or spatial artifacts.

 requirements:
 -